dkundel/presentations/node-commandline-tools/slides.md

 Follow me: [fb.com/dominik402](https://fb.com/dominik402) | [@dkundel](https://twitter.com/dkundel) | [github/dkundel](https://github.com/dkundel)

 ^ My name is Dominik and I'm a developer with a passion for JavaScript.
-You'll usually find me on weekends at hackathons across Europe either hacking or running around as mentor.
+You usually find me on weekends at hackathons across Europe either hacking or running around as mentor.
 I also love a good whisky so if you have a suggestion for a great Bourbon I should try please let me know!